 A Message from the Chair

-Our ambition is to provide you with an education which reaches beyond the classroom.
+As exemplified by our initiative with Seneca College, our ambition is to provide you with an education which reaches beyond the classroom.
 One example is our very popular fourth-year Research Project course, where students interact personally with their supervisors and participate in their forefront research in their labs.
+Many of our students also experience summer or part-time employment and volunteering opportunities in our research laboratories, while others enjoy internships in industries or participate in student-exchange or international internship programs.
 You can peruse the profiles of our faculty members and their research activities on our website.
-Many of our students also experience summer or part-time employment in our research laboratories, while others enjoy internships in industries or participate in student-exchange or international internship programs.

 As Chair of this Department, let me offer you my help in making yours the most rewarding and enriching undergraduate experience you can get anywhere.
 The staff of the Chemistry Office and the Chemistry faculty members are available for advice and help.

 Chemistry continues to captivate students and faculty alike.
 I invite you to make full use of what we offer!

 As part of the Chemistry Department's commitment to offering useful and high-quality degrees, our programs are continually evolving.
 The Chair's message above highlights two new initiatives that provide exciting opportunities for our students.
 As well, we continue to support the growth of our Co-op program.